 - Drop Jumps – 3×10 (if you can squat 1.5x of your body weight)

 - Single Leg Lateral Jumps – 3×10

 If you don’t already have good technique for squats, power cleans and deadlifts, I’d recommend reading Starting Strength to make sure your lifting technique is efficient and safe.

 - Physical characteristics, physiological attributes, and on-field performances of soccer goalkeepers.
-Ziv G, Lidor R. [Go Up ↩]
+Ziv G, Lidor R. [↩]

 - Science and Football V. The proceedings of the Fifth World Congress on Science and Football.
 An Analysis of Fitness Profiles as a Function of Playing Position and Playing Level in Three English Premier League Soccer Clubs.
 G.N.
 Joe Dunbar; D.C.
-Treasure.
-[Go Up ↩]
+Treasure. [↩]